 What a figure represents

 Figures are work expenditure reported by IPEA — travel, office costs, and the other categories in the IPEA extract — expressed in Australian dollars.
 Each line item is recorded against the parliamentarian, the reporting quarter, and IPEA's own category and sub-category.
-Salary and superannuation are not included.

 Some quarters contain adjustments or reimbursements that appear as negative amounts; these are preserved as reported rather than discarded, so totals reconcile with IPEA.